-Beaver Control The Humane Way
+Beaver Control - The Humane Way

 Take away their food and shelter, and they will move on to greener pastures.
 In the case of beavers, wood and trees are not only their shelter, but also their food.
 You can make your property less appealing to beavers by controlling the food source - by smarter tree management methods.

 While beavers prefer certain trees, they do not necessarily take them in order of preference.
 When planting trees along a shoreline, consider less palatable varieties, such as spruces in the eastern U.S. and cascara in the West, and plant them ten yards or more from the shore when possible.
 Cylindrical tree cages are the best way to protect valuable shoreline trees already in place that you do not want to remove.
-It is important to point out that you do not want to use chicken wire to construct your tree cage, instead use 19 gauge hardware cloth or sturdy 2×4 welded wire fencing.
+It is important to point out that you do not want to use chicken wire to construct your tree cage, instead use 19 gauge hardware cloth or sturdy 2 by 4 welded wire fencing.
 You can paint your hardware cloth with a flat brown spray paint to make it blend in with surroundings.
 When the time comes to install the cage, encircle the trunk, leaving a space of about six inches between the tree and the wire - this is very important to allow the tree room to grow.
 On one end of the cage, bend every other horizontal wire into hooks to connect with the other side.

 They may appear over-sized, but when the wind blows they still sway and touch the sides.
 This allows room for growth.
 Generally, wrap up to 4' and leave enough room to place 2 fists in between the tree and the welded wire.
 Trapping companies could not catch the beaver, even if they did, the trees still need protection from the next beavers that come along.
-Call The Skunk Whisperer to beaver wrap your trees - the cost to remove a large beaver chewed tree can easily cost over $1000.
+Call The Wildlife Whisperer to beaver wrap your trees - the cost to remove a large beaver chewed tree can easily cost over $1000.
 We can beaver wrap your trees and save you a lot of money in a short period of time.

 Trees should only be painted about four feet high and young trees should not be painted at all.
 Instead, you can use the tree cages described above to protect trees too young to be painted.
 The paint used on your trees should be a specific mixture of sand to paint.

 Paint Formula: Use 32 ounces (4 cups) of sand to one gallon of outdoor latex paint and stir often while painting.
 This is important because too much sand will cause the mixture to roll off the tree.
 Also, make only small batches at a time, only as much as you can apply on that one day.
 If you plan to use a gallon of paint, have one gallon custom mixed.
 Pour ½ of it into a spare, new gallon paint bucket from the store.
 Add 2 cups of sand to each gallon can, and have them mixed it in their shaker machines.
 Do not use your favorite expensive paint brush, because this sand formula is rough on brushes.
 Instead, buy a large, thick paint brush just for this special tree project and clean it well between jobs.

 Trapezoidal culvert protection, if installed properly, will eliminate beaver damming of culverts of all sizes.
 Every culvert project will be different, but these devices will allow you to spend less money than repeatedly trapping beavers every year.
-The maintenance on a properly designed culvert protection fence is very minimal - three to four times a year removing some sticks and leaves that have floated up against the fence is all it takes.
+The maintenance on a properly designed culvert protection fence is minimal - three to four times a year removing some sticks and leaves that have floated up against the fence is all it takes.

 These beaver pipe systems create a permanent flow of water through the beaver dam that the beavers cannot stop.
 This system, combined with tree protection and sometimes also the culvert protection will eliminate the need for repeated expensive beaver trapping.

 Every system is custom designed for each unique situation, but basically, it is designed so that beavers cannot detect the flow of water into the pipe, therefore they do not try to dam it up, allowing you to maintain the proper water level, and in some cases, be able to control the depth of the water when you want to.
 The water depth must be at least three feet in order to work in most cases.
 The height of the pipe in the dam or culvert determines the new water level.

 We have never found a beaver issue that we could not take care of with long term results yet.
 The most labor intensive beaver family evictions are those that involve beavers tunneling and living in a mud bank or on the side of a man-made pond dam.
 Regardless, our non-traditional beaver removal methods do work and do provide long term solutions... beaver trappers do not call it the "never ending beaver battle" for nothing...
-The Skunk Whisperer® knows how to end the battle.
+The Wildlife Whisperer knows how to end the battle.

+Beaver prevention is a must, even if you decide to trap the beavers.
 Let's pretend we have a magic wand we can waive and make all of the beaver go away.
 Others will eventually take their place.
 Overnight, they can take down trees you want to keep.
 In short, even if you have a pond leveling or culvert protection device installed or have them repelled or trapped, you still need to wrap or paint your trees.
 This does not need to be ugly, but it does need to be done.
 Use beaver to your advantage - let them clear out the brush and other scrub tress you do not want and protect all the others within 30 feet of the water.

 Low fencing around groups of trees can sometimes prove helpful as a means of beaver control.
 For beaver management purposes, fencing does not normally need to surround the entire stand, because the beavers are mainly worried about being separated from the water, you can sometimes leave the fencing open on the end farthest from the shoreline.
 Just the same, you will want to have the fence fit tightly to the ground and trail each end toward the water creating a barrier between the water and the trees.
 Monitor your beaver fence often in the beginning for burrowing.
 If digging occurs, two concrete blocks tied together can be used to block the tunnel.
 An electrified wire strung 4-6″ off the ground can serve the same purpose as a low fence.
 Many farm and ranch stores carry solar powered energy sources and electric fencing supplies that can be very useful for beaver control in remote locations without electricity.